 With a traditional business loan, you can borrow a lump sum of money between $1,000 and $500,000 and repay it over the next several years.
 Repayment terms are usually between 1and 5 years, although there are lenders that offer both longer and shorter terms.
 Average interest rates are between 7% and 30%.
 Business term loans can be used for any purpose and don't require collateral.
 They are based on your business’ credit score, average yearly or monthly revenue, and overall financial health.

 Recommended lender: Lendio

-Lendio offers business loans of up to $2 million with APR rates up to 30% and repayment terms that stretch to 25 years.
+Lendio offers business loans of up to $2 million with APR rates from 4.00% and repayment terms that stretch to 25 years.
 Businesses with as little as six months' trading history can qualify, and there is no minimum credit rating.
 The application process is easy and quick, and you can get your funding within 2 days (Read more in the full Lendio review).

 3. Business Line of Credit